 Upload relevant contextual documents alongside the assay name and a short description.
-Currently accepted formats for LLM input include PDF, TXT, HTML, DOCX, Markdown (MD).
-Support for additional formats (e.g., ODF, PNG, JPG) may be added in the future;
+Accepted formats as input include PDF, TXT, HTML, DOCX, MD.
+Image-based inputs either automatically extracted from the aforementioned documents or provided as standalone files (in e.g.: PNG or JPG) are also supported, but are not evaluated in this paper.

 Receive LLM-generated draft responses for each ToxTemp question

-Inspect, edit the draft ToxTemp, and if necessary (re-)generate answers at the single or multiple questions;
+Inspect, edit the draft ToxTemp, and if necessary (re-)generate answers at single question level again with the option to provide context;

-Export the ToxTemp template in various formats (PDF, DOCX, XML, HTML, JSON, MD, Extensible Markup Language (XML)).
+Export the ToxTemp in various formats (PDF, DOCX, XML, HTML, JSON, MD).

-During the VHP4Safety project23